 (b) You must conduct subsequent performance tests to demonstrate compliance with all applicable PM or total metal HAP emissions limits in §63.10895(c) for a metal melting furnace or group of all metal melting furnaces no less frequently than every 5 years and each time you elect to change an operating limit or make a process change likely to increase HAP emissions.

-(c) You must conduct each performance test according to the requirements in §63.7(e)(1), Table 1 to this subpart, and paragraphs (d) through (g) of this section.
+(c) You must conduct each performance test under conditions representative of normal operations according to the requirements in Table 1 to this subpart and paragraphs (d) through (g) of this section.
+Normal operating conditions exclude periods of startup and shutdown.
+You may not conduct performance tests during periods of malfunction.
+You must record the process information that is necessary to document operating conditions during the test and include in such record an explanation to support that such conditions represent normal operation.
+Upon request, you shall make available to the Administrator such records as may be necessary to determine the conditions of performance tests.

 (d) To determine compliance with the applicable PM or total metal HAP emissions limit in §63.10895(c) for a metal melting furnace in a lb/ton of metal charged format, compute the process-weighted mass emissions (Ep) for each test run using Equation 1 of this section: